-Michaelangelo Antonioni has commanded too much of my film-watching time – way-y-y-y too much.
+Michaelangelo Antonioni has commanded too much of my lifetime film-watching – way-y-y-y too much.

 I think I saw his L’AVVENTURA about 1971.
 I loved it and I loved Monica Vitti in it.
 I’ve seen it three or four times since and still love it and her.

-Tonight it’s one more swing at Mr. Antonioni; RED DESERT.
+Tonight it’s one more swing at Mr. Antonioni; RED DESERT (which ever so much better in Italian; DESERTO ROSSO).

 RED DESERT is bleak.
 It’s shot in a polluted industrial quarter of Ravenna.
 The skies are grey when you can see them.
 Mostly you see smoke of various un-reassuring hues and fog, lots of fog.
 The ground barely exists.
 It’s unhealthy-looking mud and marsh and industrial seaport.
 Everything is tastefully furnished in mid-twentieth century factory debris.
 Dante and William Burroughs would be impressed.